 We created the GLUTOWN Project.
 Our vision is simple.

 - To build the largest gluten free restaurant and groceries database in the world; We want to bring to an end the fragmented and uncoordinated way information about where to eat and what to eat is currently being organised.
 There is a need for a single source and we want to make it happen.

-- To remove the word ‘disease’ from anything to do with coeliacs; …..Have you ever seen a waiter take a step back when you tell them you have the celiac “disease”? …….No it’s not contagious!
+- To remove the word ‘disease’ from anything to do with coeliacs; …..Have you ever seen a waiter take a step back when you tell them you have the coeliac “disease”? …….no it’s not contagious!
 My girlfriend is intolerant to gluten just like some people are intolerant to chocolate, milk, grass, pollen, perfume etc. Has anyone ever had the “hay fever disease”?

 - To build an iPhone App and make it free to download & use.
 No we’re not crazy.
 If you want to know how we fund our project read the how comes it’s free? post.

 We have called the App GLUTOWN and in just a few short months managed to put together a global network of contributors and researchers.
 We have a huge database of over 20,000+ restaurants that advertise gluten free food on their menu.
 Our database is growing at a rapid rate as users, restaurants and website owners send in their suggestions.

 Our database currently covers the USA, UK, Italy and Australia and fast food outlets worldwide.
 We are talking to database owners all over the world so our database will only get bigger.

 Yes, iPhone Apps already exist that have some of the functionality we want.
 None do all and we didn’t like having to install 5 Apps to do what can be done with just one well designed App.
 We asked one of the UK’s leading iPhone App developers CyberNexus to create an iPhone App that has more features & functions than any existing coeliac App.
 CyberNexus delivered!
 In a few months CyberNexus will build us an Android & Blackberry version too.